Cutter (sickle) Bar Mowers

 All cutter bars feature a ‘swivel’ joint in the input shaft assembly which allows the bar to follow the contours of the ground independent of the tractor axle.

-We offer several options in cutter bar styles: the most economical are the single-action with grease-type gearboxes, suitable for occasional use but they must be kept greased… every 4 to 6 hours of use.
-Next up are the single-action type with oil bath type gearboxes… the oil bath gearboxes are virtually indestructible and require only once-a-year oil level checking (and a single grease fitting lubricating the “swivel” joint , grease twice a year).
-But for large acreages, a double-action cutter bar should be considered not only for operator comfort (virtually no vibration), but for speed: since the blade reciprocation speed is effectively doubled by the opposite motion of the upper & lower blades, you can simply mow faster (in a higher gear).
+We offer several options in cutter bar styles: the most economical are the single-action with grease-type drive units, suitable for occasional use but they must be kept greased… every 4 to 6 hours of use.
+Next up are the single-action type with oil bath type drive units… the oil bath drive units are virtually indestructible and require only once-a-year oil level checking (and a single grease fitting lubricating the “swivel” joint , grease twice a year).
+But for large acreages, a double-action cutter bar should be considered not only for operator comfort (virtually no vibration), but also for speed: since the blade reciprocation speed is effectively doubled by the opposite motion of the upper & lower blades, you can simply mow faster (in a higher gear).
+The Double-action cutter bars all have oil-bath drive units.

 IMPORTANT NOTE regarding engine speed: NO cutter bar should be run at full engine throttle; Single-action bars should not be run over 1/3 throttle and Double-action not over ½ throttle, to keep machine & blade fatigue at a minimum… and you certainly don’t need the power of full throttle with a cutter bar anyway!
 Save fuel, save maintenance cost, and keep the throttle LOW when running a cutter bar mower!!

-Cutter bars with Grease-type gearboxes are manufactured by BCS and Grillo; units with oil bath gearboxes are only made by BCS.
-We use a PTO adapter to adapt the BCS oil bath units to the Grillo tractors.
-So, when figuring prices, make sure to add in the adapter price if you are fitting a BCS oil bath cutter bar to a Grillo tractor (adapter price on Tractor Accessories page).
+Cutter bars with Grease-type drive units are manufactured by Grillo; units with oil bath drive units (single and double-action) are made by BCS.
+We use a PTO adapter to adapt the Grillo bars with grease-type drive to BCS tractors, or a different PTO adapter to put the BCS oil bath units on the Grillo tractors.
+So, when figuring prices, make sure to add in the adapter price if you are fitting a BCS cutter bar to a Grillo tractor or vice versa (adapter price on Tractor Accessories page; typically $65 - $70).

 Cutter bars are relatively light-weight implements, and may require some additional PTO extensions or an implement weight to counterbalance heavier engine options…ask about this when ordering.